 It is very important to be familiar with and to read Chapter 15 of the local probate rules before you file probate in Siskiyou County.
 The probate rules provide detailed guidelines and requirements for all probate cases filed in the Siskiyou court.
 Siskiyou county also offers online court docket access through their website.

 Adjudicated Newspapers for Siskiyou County

 Publication and notice is required when you file probate in Siskiyou County.
 Siskiyou county has approved certain adjudicated newspapers for this process.
-There are two options for publication, however there are specific rules that may limit the choice of newspaper you can use for the publication process.
+There are two options for publication, however, there are specific rules that may limit the choice of newspaper you can use for the publication process.
 Here are some of the Newspapers of general circulation in Siskiyou County.

 Siskiyou County Probate Examiner

 The court clerk will schedule the hearing on the Petition when the petition is filed.
-Afterwards, the Probate Examiner will check your filed paperwork and will post “notes” about your paperwork.
+Afterward, the Probate Examiner will check your filed paperwork and will post “notes” about your paperwork.
 The probate examiner’s job is to review all documents filed in a probate case.
-In particular, the examiner will list questions or deficiencies about the paperwork that is to be addressed by the court in an upcoming hearings.
+In particular, the examiner will list questions or deficiencies about the paperwork that is to be addressed by the court in an upcoming hearing.
 The personal representative can file a supplement to correct or clarify matters in response to the probate examiner’s notes.

 Siskiyou County Probate Referee